phyrwork/copyright/README.md

 Create a `.copyrightrc.yaml` at the top level of your project and describe your copyright notice and specify some files to manage using regular expressions.

-By default, no files or directories are included.
+By default, no files or directories are included and no changes are made to included files.

 ```yaml
 # .copyrightrc.yaml